OpenKneeboard/OpenKneeboard/docs/faq/third-party-developers.md

   - the other API layer reads swapchain images, and assumes that the swapchain will be updated every frame; this is not required and OpenKneeboard does not do it by default.
 You can test if this is the cause of the problem by turning on 'update swapchains every frame' under "Compatibility Quirks" in OpenKneeboard's advanced setings

   Several other API layers have had bugs due to tracking more information about spaces than they need to; you will usually need to keep track of the reference space type for each `xrSpace`, but not more than that.
 Calling `xrLocateSpace()` many times per frame should be efficient enough and is much less error-prone than tracking the games' calls.

+### What do you mean by 'consistent handling'?

+1. Within a single frame, xrSpaces and poses must be handled consistently.
+This includes both in the results of `xrLocateSpace()`, and in the handling of poses in submitted `XrCompositionLayerQuad` structures.
+For example:
+    1. I ask "where is space *a* compared to space *b*?"; say the answer is "space *a* is 1 meter to the left of space *b*"
+    2. I ask "where is space *c* compared to space *b*?"; say the answer is "space *c* is 1 meter to the right of space *b*"
+    3. If I then ask "where is space *c* compared to space *a*?", the answer **must** be 1 + 1 = 2, i.e. "space *c* is 2 meters to the right of space *a*'.
+    4. If I submit a quad layer with a position 0.5 meters to the right of space *b*, it should appear half way between spaces *b* and *c*
+    5. If I submit a quad layer with a position 1.5 meters to the right of space *a*, it should appear in the same position as if it were positioned 0.5 meters to the right of space *b*
+    6. Equivalent requirements apply for orientation
+2. World-locked positions (i.e. based on local, stage, or local_floor spaces) should be consistent *between* frames, in terms of in-game world.
+If your layer manipulates poses, this implies that it probably will not be in terms of real-world space.
+For example, if I submit `(1, 1, -1) in myXrSpaceDerivedFromLocal` and it appears at a certain in-game position, *any* later frames that also use `(1, 1, -1) in myXrSpaceDerivedLocal` should be in the same in-game position

   ### How do I investigate what's going on?